PhysicsZandi/NeutronStars/README.md

 ![alt text](src/compose_readme.png)

-The documentation of the project is in [documentation](https://github.com/PhysicsZandi/NeutronStars/tree/main/src/documentation).
+The documentation of the project, and the presentation as well, are in [documentation](https://github.com/PhysicsZandi/NeutronStars/tree/main/src/documentation).